 - This rule means "steer TCP traffic with destination port 8080 to the access with the smallest delay".
 The UE needs to measure the RTT over both accesses, in order to determine which access has the smallest delay.

-c) "Traffic Descriptor: Application-1", "Steering Mode: Load-Balancing, 3GPP=20%, non-3GPP=80%", "Steering Functionality: MPTCP":
+c) "Traffic Descriptor: TCP traffic of Application-1", "Steering Mode: Load-Balancing, 3GPP=20%, non-3GPP=80%", "Steering Functionality: MPTCP":

-- This rule means "send 20% of the traffic of Application-1 to 3GPP access and 80% to non-3GPP access by using the MPTCP functionality".
+- This rule means "send 20% of the TCP traffic of Application-1 to 3GPP access and 80% to non-3GPP access by using the MPTCP functionality".

-d) "Traffic Descriptor: Application-1", "Steering Mode: Load-Balancing, 3GPP=20%, non-3GPP=80%, "Threshold Value for Packet Loss Rate: 1%", "Steering Functionality: MPTCP":
+d) "Traffic Descriptor: TCP traffic of Application-1", "Steering Mode: Load-Balancing, 3GPP=20%, non-3GPP=80%, "Threshold Value for Packet Loss Rate: 1%", "Steering Functionality: MPTCP":

-- This rule means "send 20% of the traffic of Application-1 to 3GPP access and 80% to non-3GPP access as long as the Packet Loss Rate does not exceed 1% on both accesses, by using the MPTCP functionality.
-If the measured Packet Loss Rate of an access exceeds 1%, then the traffic of Application-1 may be reduced on this access and sent via the other access".
+- This rule means "send 20% of the TCP traffic of Application-1 to 3GPP access and 80% to non-3GPP access as long as the Packet Loss Rate does not exceed 1% on both accesses, by using the MPTCP functionality.
+If the measured Packet Loss Rate of an access exceeds 1%, then the TCP traffic of Application-1 may be reduced on this access and sent via the other access".

+e) "Traffic Descriptor: UDP traffic of Application-1", "Steering Mode: Load-Balancing, 3GPP=30%, non-3GPP=70%", "Steering Functionality: MPQUIC", "Transport Mode: Datagram mode 1":

+- This rule means "send 30% of the UDP traffic of Application-1 to 3GPP access and 70% to non-3GPP access by using the MPQUIC functionality with the Datagram mode 1".